Shikhar167/pm/README.md

-If that sounds like something that interests you, shoot me an email at ssingh45@usc.edu or connect with me on [LinkedIn](https://www.linkedin.com/in/shikharsingh167/), and maybe we can solve the next big problem together!
-<br><br>

 # Education
 - M.S, CS | University of Southern California, Los Angeles (_Dec 2024_)
 - B.Tech, CSE | Vellore Institute of Technology, Vellore  (_Sept 2020_)